7 Best Upcycled Clothing Brands for Women & Men

 Gives You a Unique Style

 Have you ever turned up at a party to find that one (or more) others are wearing the same dress or shirt?
 That's conventional fast fashion for you.
-When clothes are mass-produced, it's no surprise to find others have bought the same item as you.
+When manufacturers mass-produce clothes, it's no surprise to find others have bought the same item as you.

 But upcycled bohemian clothing is the opposite.
 Often, the garments are entirely unique, one-of-a-kind creations that literally nobody else will have, especially those that have been handmade from upcycled vintage fabrics.